Victim Services offered by Mothers Against Drunk Driving

 - Assistance in the Return of Personal Property that may have been taken by law enforcement as part of an investigation.

-Crime Victim Advocacy offered at Together for Youth
+Crime Victim Advocacy Services offered at Crime Victims Advocacy Network

 Protection Order Advocacy Program offered by King County Prosecuting Attorney in Seattle